codio/knowledge/source/instructors/authoring/assessments/auto-grade-scripts.rst

     send_grade(grade)

-`grade` - Should be 0 or the total point value for the assessment.
+`grade` - Should be the percent correct for the assessment.

 .. code:: python

     send_grade_v2(grade, feedback, format=FORMAT_V2_TXT, extra_credit=None)

-`grade` - Should be 0 or the total point value for the assessment.
+`grade` - Should be the percent correct for the assessment.

 `feedback` - The buffer containing the feedback for your student - maximum size is 1 Mb.